An Important Note to Employers

 In late 2017, any employers remitting contributions under SAG-AFTRA collective bargaining agreements (CBAs) will be required to submit remittance reports and contributions to a central repository for contributions which will be maintained by the SAG-AFTRA Health Plan.
 The Health Plan will be responsible for directing remittance records and contributions to the respective pension plans on behalf of the employers in accordance with the CBAs, as applicable.

-For more information, read the memo sent to employers earlier this year.
+For more information, read the memo sent to employers in September.

 Frequently Asked Questions about the Transition